If you’re new to property investment you’re probably feeling bewildered by all the different approaches, choices and decisions you need to make.

 It’s common for rent-to-rent strategy to be used in conjunction with an HMO strategy.
 A property rented room-by-room will tend to generate more rent than a whole property, so it’s possible to rent a whole property, sub-let it by the room, and keep the difference between the two after costs have been deducted.

-Alternatively, it’s possible to find landlords who are willing to rent properties at a discount in exchange for certainty of income and a lack of hassle.
+Alternatively, it’s possible to find landlords who are willing to rent properties at a discount in exchange for the certainty of income and a lack of hassle.
 Rent-to-rent would then work by paying the landlord a reduced fixed level of rent for several years, then re-renting the property at the market rate.

 The advantages are that it requires a limited cash input and you can get started quickly with it, but the disadvantages are there is no long-term capital growth, there is usually not enough margin to employ a managing agent, so it is quite intensive.
 It is also hard to find landlords who want this kind of arrangement.